A5-A5/A/README.md

 ---
 ## Program Information

-All programming details for our autonomous robot can be found in the `src` folder, which contains the following files:
+All programming details for our robot can be found in the `src` folder, which contains the following files:

 - **Code1.py**
 - **Code2-Update.py**
 - **Code3-Final.py**

 For more information, please explore the files in the [src](https://github.com/blo0ck/Block/tree/main/src) folder on our GitHub page.

+---

 ## 5. Servo Motor